-My dissertation focuses on the conditions under which organizations translate —or fail to translate— scientific discoveries into new technologies.
+My research focuses on the conditions under which organizations translate —or fail to translate— scientific discoveries into new technologies.
 Historical examples reveal that, while this development can be very rapid in certain circumstances, scientific knowledge can sometimes remain unexploited for years.
 For instance, inhalation anesthesia had to be re-discovered independently many times, over the course of decades, before one person finally turned it into the medical technology that revolutionized the practice of surgery.
 Discerning the circumstances under which scientific discoveries are developed into new technologies is very difficult because the technological potential of the scientific knowledge is always unobserved.
 My dissertation addresses this challenge by introducing a novel empirical strategy.
 I use simultaneous discoveries in science to conduct the first “twin studies” of new scientific knowledge.

 Simultaneous Discoveries as a Research Tool: Method and Promise (MIT Sloan Working Paper)